 - For success validation, redo the substitution: The micro-vibrations are back!

 A lack of sufficient electrical grounding of MacBooks with a metal housing leads to micro-vibrations left and right beside the Trackpad.
+It feels like macBook is vibrating when touched.
 The fix is to take a grounded power adapter with three pins / lines.

 Stay tuned! 😉